groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.1-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.1.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.1.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

  Added new namespace **GroupDocs.Signature.Domain.Appearances** that will contain additional appearance options.

 1. New class  **AdditionalOptions** was added to specify base class for additional appearance options.
 It will be used for additional appearances features for Signature object.
 We plan to use for Text Shadow features, for gradient backgrounds in future etc.

+    ```csharp
     /// <summary>
     /// Represents base class for signatures appearance options.
     /// </summary>